 In the beginning, your product will likely satisfy only a small segment of the market.
 As your understanding of the customers’ problem grows, your customer profile may evolve too.

-Product-market fit requires the understanding and validation of solutions to the customers’ burning problem.
+SaaS Product-market fit requires the understanding and validation of solutions to the customers’ burning problem.
 Unique Value Proposition (UVP) should describe how your product solves it, its specific benefits to the customer, and its advantages over the competitors.

 Startups need to formulate a value proposition both before launching a product and after finding product-market fit, and it may take several attempts to come up with a good UVP.